nham/wabbo/entries/2015-07-11-monoidal-category.md

 Gathering up all the facts from the last paragraph, the relation on objects defined by $X \sim Y$ iff there exists an isomorphism $X \to Y$ is an equivalence relation.
 I think this is important because in category theory we are often concerned not with proving that two things are equal, but that they are isomorphic (i.e. that they belong to the same isomorphism class).

+A group can be thought of as a category with one object where every arrow is an isomorphism.
+In general, a category where every arrow is an isomorphism is called a **groupoid**.
+(If we follow this naming scheme, we should perhaps call a category a *monoidoid* instead.)

 ## Functors

 If $C$ and $D$ are categories, then a **functor** $F: C \to D$ maps objects and morphisms in $C$ to objects and morphisms in $D$ such that

  - identities are preserved: for every object $X$ in $C$, $F(1_X) = 1_{F(X)}$
  - compositions are preserved: for any morphisms $f: X \to Y$ and $g: Y \to Z$, $F(f;g) = F(f) ; F(g)$

+Baez and Stay give a good example of this.
+Recall that a **group action** of $G$ on a set $X$ is a group homomorphism from $G$ to the symmetric group on $X$.
+If we consider $G$ as a category, then a group action is exactly a functor $G \to \text{Set}$.

 [rosetta]: http://math.ucr.edu/home/baez/rosetta.pdf
 [quiver-wiki]: https://en.wikipedia.org/wiki/Quiver_%28mathematics%29